 | Winemakers’ stands | Tastings and direct sales | Professionals and individuals |

-To deepen the culture of Champagne and its collectibles, some courtyards host exhibitions dedicated to placomusophily, the discipline focused on capsules, with demonstrations and exchanges among collectors.
-These meetings combine the popular aspect with the heritage dimension, giving an unexpected angle to the event.
+To deepen the culture of Champagne and its collectibles, some courtyards host exhibitions dedicated to placomusophilia, the discipline devoted to capsules, with demonstrations and exchanges among collectors.
+These meetings merge the popular aspect with the heritage dimension, offering an unexpected angle to the event.

 The organizers also optimize flows to limit waiting times and improve comfort: modular ticketing, time slots, and digital information before and during the event.
-The use of trained mediators guarantees quality exchanges around the presented cuvées.
+The use of trained mediators ensures quality exchanges around the featured vintages.

 List of recommendations to fully enjoy the courtyards: